 The annual allowance determines the amount of pension savings you can make and receive tax relief on.
 As an example, the standard annual allowance for 2018/19 is £40,000, therefore you can only make pension contributions up to £40,000 otherwise you will incur a tax charge on excess contributions made above this amount.
 The charge will be at your marginal rate of tax.

 The annual allowance is currently set as £40,000 and you can utilise any unused allowances from the previous three years.
-There is a specific order which is applied when utilising unused allowances.
+A specific order is applied when utilising unused allowances.

 It is important to note that employer contributions into your pension fund count towards your savings for your annual allowances.
 It is important to check the total paid in to your fund from all sources when considering your annual allowance limit.

-From April 2016, a reduced annual allowance was introduced for high earners where net income is over £150,000.
+From April 2016, high earners (net income over £150,000) receive a reduced annual allowance.
 The annual allowance is reduced by £1 for every £2 earned over the threshold.
 The minimum allowance is £10,000.

 HOW MUCH TAX RELIEF CAN I GET?

-Tax relief is automatically given when you make a pension contribution to your private fund, as your payment is treated as being made net of basic rate tax (20%).
+You automatically receive tax relief when you make a pension contribution to your private fund.
+This is because your payment is treated as being made net of basic rate (20%).

 If you are basic rate taxpayer you have essentially received your full tax relief at this point.